 If Cinderella posted her every moment and of cute mice caring around her food and then eating it after… We’d have nothing to fantasize about.

 Make your life it’s own fairytale.
 Be a legend.
 Imagine if people imagined about you?

 We’re addicted to likes and it’s the core to millennial self-obsession.
-The future used to be America’s youth, but the future really does lie in lessons learned from The Last Generation and in the past.
+The future used to be America’s youth, but the future really does lie in lessons learned from The Last Gen and in the past.
 Remember remember.